ASK KNOX

 2. /book?token_id=... — Returns the live orderbook for a specific outcome token.
 Bids and asks, sorted.

-4. /orders — POST to place an order (signed EIP-712 payload), GET to inspect existing orders.
+4. /orders — POST to place an order (signed EIP-712 payload — the typed structured-data signing standard that produces verifiable off-chain signatures), GET to inspect existing orders.

 A Polymarket bot that understands these four endpoints can do 90% of what it needs to do.
 The remaining 10% — position resolution, PnL queries, historical fills — lives at other endpoints but is not on the critical path for trade execution.